BENLYSTA recommended across multiple guidelines for both lupus and lupus nephritis1-4

 ACEi = angiotensin-converting enzyme inhibitor; ARB = angiotensin receptor blocker; eGFR = estimated glomerular filtration rate; MP = methylprednisolone; SGLT2i = sodium glucose cotransporter-2 inhibitor; TAC = tacrolimus; UPr = urine protein; VOC = voclosporin.

-Graph of recommended approach for initial therapy of active Class III/IV lupus nephritis
+KDIGO recommended approach for initial therapy of active Class III/IV lupus nephritis

 These are only select guideline recommendations, not the complete KDIGO guidelines.